MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 ## Evaluate your copilot with the built-in metrics

-When you have created a copilot with a chat flow, you can evaluate the flow by doing a batch run and assessing the performance of the flow with built-in metrics.
+When you have created a chat application with prompt flow, you can evaluate the flow by doing a batch run and assessing the performance of the flow with built-in metrics.

+To save time, we have created a batch output dataset for you that contains the results of multiple inputs being processed by a prompt flow.
+Each of the results are stored in the dataset you'll evaluate in the next step.

 1. Select the **Automated evaluations** tab and create a **New evaluation** with the following settings:
     <details>